nmajola81/ssd-project/README.md

 -	In a production environment, a secure dedicated database management system such as PostgreSQL or MySQL, separate from the web application, should be used.
 For this demo, we did not have a server to host a dedicated database and we therefore used an SQLite database.
 The database interface used is the SQLAlchemy library which means that it should be very easy and seamless to change to another database management system such as MySQL or PostgreSQL.
 The change of database can be made in the App.py file on line 24
 -	The application features the use of cookies, allowing the user’s session to be remembered
 -	The application features the use of a limiter, limiting the number of requests a user can make per minute/second, to protect against potential memory overflow attacks (DoS/DDoS)

+## Differences of final solution to initial design document

+### Use Case Diagrams

+With regard to the use case diagrams, the initial design document and the final implemented system match almost perfectly, where all the tasks shown in the initial design document are provided to the relevant users.
+The exceptions are:
+-	Editing messages; this was omitted given the ease of posting new messages and given that CRUD capabilities were demonstrated with Users and Reports.
+-	User deactivation; user deactivation in the final system is packaged as deletion but is actually just a deactivation of the user; it was decided to avoid complete deletion of the user at this stage.
+-	User activation; user reactivation only takes place by means of a user re-registering on the site (after their account has been deleted).

+Also, the use case diagrams in the initial design document only specify two types of users; an Admin and User.
+In the final system, there is a Super Admin user (user with user.id==1 and role=="Admin"), Admin users (users with user.id!=1 and role=="Admin") and Users (users with role=="User").
+While Admin users can do almost everything that the super admin can do, they can't edit the super admin account's details or password; furthermore, the super admin account can't be deleted (even by the super admin themselves), neither can it's role be changed.

+### Class Diagram

+The design of the final system differs very significantly with the design shown in the class diagram in the design document.
+Ultimately, we ended up with three classes: one for the User, one for Reports and one for Messages, which reflects the design of the database as well.
+The functions used are mostly those of Python Flask itself.

+### Sequence Diagram

+The sequence diagram also reflects very closely the implementation of the final system in that almost all tasks in the diagram are represented in the final system and function according to the way that the diagram initially proposed.
+The exceptions are below:
+-	2FA was not included in the final implementation
+-	Password recovery was not included
+-	While all of the data generated by the user is summarily displayed on the user's account page, there is currently no option to email this data to the user, as this presents a very significant security risk (given that the information will exclusively contain information about vulnerabilities in Government software).

 ## References